hepm860904hsprrr04/packages/README.md

 Package attribute considerations:
-  Use a reverse domain name for the package structure.
+ -Use a reverse domain name for the package structure.
-  Use lowercase  characters delimited with underscores to separate words in package names
+ -Use lowercase  characters delimited with underscores to separate words in package names